drvonnjerryxlii/ada/class-notes/week10.md

 font awesome

 THE GREAT SUSPENDER!
+* mystical TA recommended this chrome extension for keeping excess tabs from crashing yo' browser.
+   * sounds amazing!

+rspec tests that mess up the test database:
 * `before :all` __does not clean up after itself in rspec rails testing__
 * `before :each` clears out the records it creates